benseven/edi.bike/site/articles/2025-08-31-looking-ahead-to-tro-sub-4th-september/index.md

 ---

-### ⬆️ The prioritisaion framework for upgrading Travelling Safely schemes
+### ⬆️ The prioritisation framework for upgrading Travelling Safely schemes

 You can read the newly published **Upgrading of Infrastructure at Measures Retained Permanently - Prioritisation Framework and Criteria** at PDF page 140 of [this appendix PDF](https://democracy.edinburgh.gov.uk/documents/s87677/Appendix%2013%20-%2028%20NWA.pdf).